BLOG

-Your small business’s homepage is your calling card, one of the most important touchpoints your brand will have with potential customers, and an incredibly important marketing asset overall.
+Your small business’s homepage is your calling card, one of your brand’s most critical touchpoints with potential customers, and a vital marketing asset overall.
 If you choose to look at it that way, you will quickly realize that it needs to be top-notch.

 However, there is more to designing a homepage than you may initially think.
 Let’s look at some homepage design tips for all of you small businesses out there who have chosen to use WordPress as your CMS.